hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

 Breifly, the system will undergo sequentially through steps:

 1. Classical Energy Minimization
-        * Will try to optimize the psotion of atoms using the supplied molecular mechanics parameters e.g. bond-length, angle, van-der-waal etc
+        * Will try to optimize the position of atoms using the supplied molecular mechanics parameters e.g. bond-length, angle, van-der-waal etc

 .. code-block::
         :emphasize-lines: 7,8